 Considering the temperature range relevant to the CGM \citep[$10^4 \la T/K \la 10^6$, e.g.,][]{Oppenheimer2016,Tumlinson2017,Lochhaas2020}, we find in \autoref{fig:cool_func} that at $T\sub{0} \geq T\sub{peak} \equiv 2.09 \times 10^5$\,K, \autoref{eq:cool_enhance} will not be satisfied as the cooling function monotonically decreases with temperature.
 At lower $T\sub{0}$, the condition can be satisfied, making the formation of dense filaments possible.

-As discussed in \autoref{ssec:rsmbh_model}, the amplitude of the kick velocity and temperature enhancement by the RSMBH perturbation depends on $M\sub{BH}, v\sub{BH}$, and $b$.
+As discussed in \autoref{ssec:rsmbh_model}, the amplitude of the kick velocity and temperature enhancement by the RSMBH perturbation depend on $M\sub{BH}, v\sub{BH}$, and $b$.
 In \autoref{fig:cool_enhance}, we consider the condition of \autoref{eq:cool_enhance}, varying the RSMBH parameters as well as the CGM temperature of the unperturbed state, $T\sub{0}$.
-We adopt the fiducial central temperature of $T\sub{0,c} = 5 \times 10^{4}$\,K $< T\sub{peak}$ (solid lines) and check how our results change for a higher temperature of $T\sub{0,c} = 5 \times 10^{5}$\,K $> T\sub{peak}$ (dashed lines). \autoref{eq:cool_enhance} indicates that filament formation is possible in the former while it is unexpected in the latter, allowing us to narrow the CGM parameter space to explore.
+We adopt the fiducial central temperature of $T\sub{0,c} = 5 \times 10^{4}$\,K $< T\sub{peak}$ (solid lines) and check how our results change for a higher temperature of $T\sub{0,c} = 5 \times 10^{5}$\,K $> T\sub{peak}$ (dashed lines). \autoref{eq:cool_enhance} indicates that filament formation is possible in the former, while it is unexpected in the latter, allowing us to narrow the CGM parameter space to explore.
 In the cases of the cooler CGM model, the RSMBH mass, $M\sub{BH}$, is varied, while it is $M\sub{BH}=10^9\,\msun$ in the hotter CGM case.
 In all cases, the RSMBH velocity is fixed ($v\sub{BH} = 1600$\,km/s).
 Note that \autoref{eq:deltav} indicates that the impact of increasing $M\sub{BH}$ by a factor of $A$ is the same as that of decreasing $v\sub{BH}$ by the same factor.

-We present the analysis results in \autoref{fig:cool_enhance}.
-At small $b$, a large kick velocity is induced (\autoref{eq:deltav}), and the gas temperature is significantly raised ($T \geq T\sub{peak}$).
-As a consequence, the cooling efficiency gets lower in all cases.
+We present the results of the analysis in \autoref{fig:cool_enhance}.
+At small $b$, a high kick velocity is induced (\autoref{eq:deltav}), and the gas temperature is significantly increased ($T \geq T\sub{peak}$).
+As a consequence, the cooling efficiency decreases in all cases.
 When the initial CGM temperature is lower than the peak temperature, there exists a $b$-range of the enhanced cooling efficiency (solid), and the range depends on $M\sub{BH}$, i.e., the larger $M\sub{BH}$, the larger $b$-range of the enhanced cooling efficiency.
 Thus, a cool gas tube surrounding a hot, thinner wick can be formed in the cooler CGM models.
 Considering the hotter CGM model (dashed), the cooling efficiency is reduced at all $b$-ranges, preventing filament formation.
 When \autoref{eq:cool_enhance} is satisfied, the cooling cascade can occur along the RSMBH path.

 Another condition required for forming dense filaments is that the gas should be cooled down enough by the age of the observed Universe:

 where $t\sub{obs} \sim 5.9$\,Gyr for the observed filament.
 We then estimate the net cooling timescale, $\tau\sub{cool}$, by integrating \autoref{eq:ene_eq} from $T = T\sub{0}$ to the minimum temperature of $T = 10$\,K in the cooling function table.